eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 #### Recursive Execution Function X

-X takes care of executing the whole code , This is usally implementated by clients as a main loop iterating over the code.
-Whereas the definition is recursive :
+X orchestrates the execution of the entire code.
+This is typically implemented by clients as a main loop iterating over the code.
+However, its definition is recursive:

 $$
 X((\sigma,\mu,AccruedSubState,Environment_I)) \equiv  \nonumber \\